juxtapos/Rain/README.md

 # Documentation

-Documentation is very sparse currently.
-See ./doc/index.html for an API documentation.
-Use build.sh to create documentation from files in ./lib.
+Documentation is very sparse currently, see the ./doc folder and the wiki.
+Use build.sh to create jsdoc documentation from files in ./lib.

 # Licensing